matthewtory/shopify-application-2021/README.md

 2. Create a listing - You can sell your own photographs too!
 Navigate to the 'Sell' page, and press 'Create Listing'.
 Fill out the information of your photo
    * People love art because it is scarce!
 Usually there only exists one painting, or several prints that are part of a run
    * Picca attempts to emulate this by allowing sellers to only offer a certain number of photos for sale as part of a virtual *run*
+   * Notice the fancy watermark to protect your property!
 3. View purchases - To view your purchases, click the profile icon in the top right corner

 ## Stack